Algerian Ligue Professionnelle 1: Hegemony JS Kabylie (6 titles) – (1981–1990)

-The era of MC Oran (2 titles) and other – (1991–1999)
+MC Oran (2 titles) and other – (1991–1999)

 Algerian football knows at this time the consecration of his national team with the gain of two major titles, the Africa Cup of Nations during 1990, organized its territory and Intercontinental Cup the following year, the late Afro-Asian Cup of Nations.
 Nationally no uncontested leadership emerges in this decade as was the case in previous decades to the CR Belouizdad on MC Algiers or JS Kabylie.

 However, if we were to hold a team that would be beyond dispute that the MC Oran.
 The "Hamroua" as they are nicknamed are the only ones in this decade to win the largest number of shares, or acquired in two seasons 1991–1992 and 1992–1993.
 This is the fourth club to achieve a championship doubled after CR Belouizdad, the JS Kabylie and MC Algiers.

 This marks a clear difference between the other competitors at this time is in addition to its two league titles, the MC Oran finished in second place in the championship three consecutive times during the season 1994–1995, 1995–1996 and 1996–1997.
 Let's mention the great performance of this team competing in Arabic because it was involved in the defunct Arab Cup Winners' Cup.
 Indeed, after his victory in the final of the Algerian Cup face the USM Blida after editing 1996, the MC Oran chooses to participate in the Arab competition she won two times consecutively in 1997 and 1998, and even win the Arab Super Cup the following year.

 Apart from winning the championship regulars like JS Kabylie who distinguished himself during the season 1994-1995 by a third doubled African Cup – Championship with obtaining the African Cup Winners' Cup; of the USM Alger who finally won his second league title (expected for the season 1962–1963) the following year when the season 1995–1996 and the MC Algiers who won his sixth championship in the season 1994–1995; This decade marks a first achievement for several teams.